vcjain/jenkins_tomcat_demo/README.md

 ### Deploying using Container Plugin
 - Add "Deploy to Container" Plugin
 - Please add tomcat-manager as a credentials in jenkins.
 Use the username and password define for manager while configuring tomcat above.
-- PLease allow traffic from Jenkins Machine, by allowing ports from jenkins machine security group
+- PLease allow traffic from Jenkins Machine, by adding Jenkins IP address for all ports in the tomcat machine security group